 It is best to ignore the possibility of contracting airborne viruses while traveling in a plane.
 Nevertheless, questions about it do come into our minds.
 After all, how do we know about the effectiveness of cabin ventilation systems and how they can help if healthy people are traveling in a cramped cabin where someone is coughing and sneezing?

 Although there are some rare horror stories of someone contracting an airborne virus, it is safe to say that you can breathe in the plane air without any worry.
 It is because you are living through the engine’s compressors.
-It is known as the “bleed air” system, which combines fresh breathable and re-circulated air.
-In other words, it is similar to an average office air.
+It is known as the “bleed air” system, which combines fresh, breathable, and recirculated air.
+In other words, it is similar to the average office air.

 Flying with pets